actionhero/actionhero/readme.markdown

 actionHero servers can process both requests and tasks (delayed actions like `send e-mail` or other background jobs).  actionHero servers can also run in a cluster (on the same or multiple machines) to work in concert to handle your load.

-The actionHero API defines a single access point and accepts GET, POST, PUT and DELETE input along with persistant connection via TCP or web sockets.
+The actionHero API defines a single access point and accepts GET, POST, PUT and DELETE input along with persistent connection via TCP or web sockets.
 You define **Actions** which handle input and response, such as "userAdd" or "geoLocate".
 HTTP, HTTPS, and TCP clients can all use these actions.
 The actionHero API is not inherently "RESTful" (which is meaningless for persistent socket connections) but can be extended to be so if you with.

 actionHero will also serve static files for you, but actionHero is not a server-side website host (like express or rails).